Richajain02/richajain_bitsom_ba_2511757_part2_kpi_experiment/README.md

-# Business Problem Statement

-## Background

-The company launched a new onboarding and activation campaign for new users of its subscription-based digital product.
-Users were randomly assigned to one of two groups:

-* Control Group: Existing onboarding experience
-* Treatment Group: New onboarding and activation campaign

-The purpose of the experiment is to determine whether the new onboarding experience improves user behavior and business outcomes compared to the existing experience.

-## Decision to be Made

-The primary decision is whether the treatment onboarding experience should be rolled out to all users or whether the company should continue using the current onboarding process.

-## Stakeholders Impacted

-The decision impacts:

-* Product Management Team
-* Marketing Team
-* Growth Team
-* Customer Success Team
-* Existing and Future Users

-## Success Metric

-The primary success metric is user conversion rate.
-The treatment experience should demonstrate a measurable improvement in conversion compared to the control group.

-Secondary engagement metrics may include:

-* Activation Rate
-* Feature Adoption
-* User Engagement
-* Subscription Conversion

-## Risks to Monitor

-While improving conversion, the company must ensure that the new onboarding experience does not negatively impact user behavior.

-Guardrail metrics include:

-* User Retention
-* Churn Rate
-* Customer Complaints
-* User Satisfaction
-* Early User Drop-Off
+# Onboarding and Activation Campaign

+## Business Problem Summary

+The company launched a new onboarding and activation campaign to improve user conversion and early engagement.
+Users were randomly assigned to either a Control group (existing onboarding experience) or a Treatment group (new onboarding experience).

+The key business decision is whether the Treatment experience should be rolled out to all users.

+This decision impacts -
+1. Product
+2. Growth
+3. Marketing
+4. Customer Success teams
+5. Future users of the platform.

+The primary metric that should improve is the Paid Conversion Rate, measured using the `converted_to_paid` field.

+Potential risks include increased support burden and customer dissatisfaction.
+These risks will be monitored using guardrail metrics such as `support_tickets_30d` and `refund_requested`.

+Before recommending rollout, evidence must show that the Treatment group improves conversion while maintaining acceptable performance on guardrail metrics.

+## Dataset Used

+File: `campaign_experiment_data.xlsx`

+Key fields:

+* experiment_group
+* started_trial
+* completed_onboarding
+* converted_to_paid
+* revenue_30d
+* support_tickets_30d
+* refund_requested
+* engagement_score

+## Tools Used

+* Microsoft Excel
+* Pivot Tables
+* Statistical Analysis
+* Data Validation

+## Success Metrics

+### Primary Metric

+* Paid Conversion Rate (`converted_to_paid`)

+### Secondary Metrics

+* Trial Start Rate (`started_trial`)
+* Onboarding Completion Rate (`completed_onboarding`)
+* Engagement Score (`engagement_score`)
+* Revenue per User (`revenue_30d`)

+### Guardrail Metrics

+* Refund Request Rate (`refund_requested`)
+* Average Support Tickets (`support_tickets_30d`)

 ## Evidence Required

-Before making a recommendation, the following evidence is required:

-* Comparison of control and treatment group performance
-* Statistical significance testing
-* Evaluation of primary success metrics
-* Evaluation of guardrail metrics
-* Assessment of practical business impact

-The treatment should only be recommended if it demonstrates a statistically significant improvement in conversion while maintaining acceptable performance on all guardrail metrics.
+The Treatment should be recommended only if:

+1. Conversion rate improves meaningfully.
+2. Results are statistically significant.
+3. Refund rates do not increase materially.
+4. Support ticket volume remains acceptable.
+5. Revenue and engagement improve or remain stable.